The L2 strong maximum principle on arbitrary countable networks

 and

-\end{prop} Now we can characterise irreducibility. \begin{proof}[Proof of Theorem \ref{infiniteirreducibility}] Observe that, as a consequence of Lemma \ref{hilflemma3}, $\psi(\mv)=0$ for all $\psi \in \V$ if and only if $\deg(\mv)=\infty$.
+\end{prop} Now we can characterise irreducibility. \begin{proof}[Proof of Theorem~\ref{infiniteirreducibility}] Observe that, as a consequence of Lemma \ref{hilflemma3}, $\psi(\mathsf{v})=0$ for all $\psi \in \V$ if and only if $\deg(\mathsf{v})=\infty$.
 Also recall that irreducibility is equivalent to the fact that the only invariant ideal is $L^2(\mathsf G)$.
-In order to see that b) and c) are equivalent observe that if $\me' \in \Sfin(\me)$, then $\Sfin(\me)=\Sfin(\me')$.
+In order to see that b) and c) are equivalent observe that if $\mathsf{e}' \in \Sfin(\mathsf{e})$, then $\Sfin(\mathsf{e})=\Sfin(\mathsf{e}')$.

 Assume that a) holds.
 Then the only invariant ideal is $L^2(\mathsf G')$.
-Since by Lemma~\ref{hilflemma2} $L^2(\Sfin(\me))$ is invariant for all $\me \in \E$, c) follows.
+Since by Lemma~\ref{hilflemma2} $L^2(\Sfin(\mathsf{e}))$ is invariant for all $\mathsf{e} \in \E$, c) follows.
 Conversely, assume that c) holds and that $L^2(\mathsf G')$ is invariant.
 We observe that the projection $P\psi$ of a function $\psi$ on $L^2(\G')$ vanishes in all points of $\G\setminus\G'$ and so, by continuity it vanishes in all points of the boundary of $\G'$.
-Since on $L^2(\mathsf G')$ $P$ coincides with the identity, we deduce that each function $\psi \in V$ also has to vanish on all points of the boundary of $\G'$ and so we conclude by Lemma \ref{hilflemma3}, that all those points $\mv'$ satisfy $\deg(\mv')=\infty.$ So, for all $\me \in \mathsf G'$, $\Sfin(\me) \subset \mathsf G'$, hence $\mathsf G' = \mathsf G$ and the proof is complete. \end{proof} We explain now the relations to the well-known result connecting the eigenvalues of the Laplace matrix of a graph to the number of connected components.
+Since on $L^2(\mathsf G')$ $P$ coincides with the identity, we deduce that each function $\psi \in V$ also has to vanish on all points of the boundary of $\G'$ and so we conclude by Lemma \ref{hilflemma3}, that all those points $\mathsf{v}'$ satisfy $\deg(\mathsf{v}')=\infty.$ So, for all $\mathsf{e} \in \mathsf G'$, $\Sfin(\mathsf{e}) \subset \mathsf G'$, hence $\mathsf G' = \mathsf G$ and the proof is complete. \end{proof} This theorem helps to establish a relation to the well-known result connecting the eigenvalues of the Laplace matrix of a graph to the number of connected components.